ember-sample-apps/.github/profile/README.md

 2. You don't feel comforable answering questions in chat, but wish you could contribute some other way- a sample app is a great way to do that!
 3. You're learning Ember and want to build something practical (and, build your project portfolio at the same time!)
 4. You have a ton of ideas but you haven't had a well-structured outlet for those ideas yet
+5. You don't enjoy your day job and would like a fun side project
+6. You love your day job but would also just like a fun side project
+7. You've been looking for an excuse to try current Ember
-5. You just wanna build websites
+8. You just wanna build websites

 These are just _some_ of the reasons you might want to participate!